sbmkvp/footfall_from_wifi_sensors/review/response.md

 7. P10 l48, how was the adjustment factor determined?

-> The adjustment factor is calculated as the ration between the manual counts to
+> The adjustment factor is calculated as the ratio between the manual counts to
 > the counts calculated from sensor for the sample period.
 This
 > is used to adjust future counts at the same locations.
+We have included
+> the clarification on the revised manuscript.

 4 Reviewer 3
 ------------